The Gospel Begins

 • (Acts 1:21-22) – “It is needful then that of the men who accompanied us during all the time in which the Lord Jesus came in and went out over us, BEGINNING from the baptism by John until the day when he was taken up from us” (See also, Acts 10:36).

-Thus, the life, death, and resurrection of Jesus inaugurated the promised New Creation and began the redemption of humanity.
-His arrival also carried universal implications.
-For all humanity, his activity and message constituted “Good News” – (Romans 8:20-23, Revelation 3:14).
+The life, death, and resurrection of Jesus inaugurated the promised New Creation and began the process of redeeming humanity.
+His arrival also carried universal implications since his activity and message constituted “Good News” for all men – (Romans 8:20-23, Revelation 3:14).

-In the New Testament, usages of euangelion are often derived from prophecies in the Book of Isaiah.
+The Greek term translated as “gospel” means “good news, glad tidings” (euangelion).
+The usages of this word in the New Testament are often derived from prophecies in the Book of Isaiah.
 For example, “How beautiful upon the mountains are the feet of him that brings GLAD TIDINGS, that publishes peace, that brings GLAD TIDINGS of blessing, that publishes salvation, that says to Zion, your God has become king” - (Isaiah 52:7.
 See also Isaiah 61:1-3).

 The announcement of the “Good News of Jesus Christ” marked the arrival of the promised salvation and reign of God.
 The genitive construction of the clause can mean either that Jesus was the content or the herald of the Good News, or both.

-The term “Christ” was not his last name but the designation of what he was - the “Anointed One,” the Messiah of Israel, though to his neighbors, he was “Jesus, the son of Joseph,” or simply, “Jesus of Nazareth.”
+The term “Christ” or “anointed one” was not his last name but the designation of what he was - the Messiah of Israel, though to his neighbors, he was “Jesus, the son of Joseph,” or simply, “Jesus of Nazareth.”

 In the Hebrew Bible, two categories of men were “anointed,” priests and kings.
-The anointing was performed by pouring olive oil on the head of the man to set him apart for a specific office or task.
-“Jesus” is the anglicized spelling of the Hebrew name Yehoshua, meaning, “Yahweh saves” - (Leviticus 21:10-12, Psalm 89:20).
+The ritual of anointing was performed by pouring olive oil on the head of the man, setting him apart for specific offices or tasks.
+“Jesus” is the anglicized spelling of the Hebrew name Yehoshua, which means “Yahweh saves,” using the ancient Hebrew name of God or YHWH - (Leviticus 21:10-12, Psalm 89:20).

-Among first-century Jews, the term “Son of God” had messianic and royal connotations.
-It was part of the promise of kingship made to David, a royal legacy the Messiah was expected to fulfill when he was enthroned in Jerusalem - (2 Samuel 7:14, Psalm 2:6-9, Hebrews 1:5-14).
+Among first-century Jews, the term “Son of God” had messianic and royal overtones.
+It was part of the promise of kingship given to David, a royal legacy the Messiah was expected to fulfill when he was enthroned in Jerusalem - (2 Samuel 7:14, Psalm 2:6-9).

-The reference in Mark to the passage “as written in Isaiah” describes what is a composite of verses from the books of ExodusIsaiah, and Malachi, although the bulk of the material is found in Isaiah:
+The reference by Mark to the passage “as written in Isaiah” describes a composite of verses from the books of ExodusIsaiah, and Malachi.
+Most of the material is found in Isaiah:

 • (Exodus 23:20) – “Behold, I SEND A MESSENGER BEFORE YOU, to keep you by the way, and to bring you to the place which I have prepared.”